codio/site/source/docs/boxes/request-language.html.md

 ---
-title: "Requesting Languages & Components"
+title: "Requesting New Box Parts"
 class_name: docs
 full_width: true
 ---

-You have the ability to add new languages and components from using Box Parts.
-We have plenty of these already but you can also request us to add new Box Parts, which we can do very easily.
+You will have seen that we have plenty of Box Parts already available (enter `parts search` from the command line).
+However, we are committed to adding new ones for you.

-Please check the [Box Parts](/docs/boxes/box-parts) chapter for details.
+To request a new Box Parts, [create a new issue here](https://github.com/codio/boxparts/issues?page=1&state=open) and we'll get it dealt with as soon as we can.